 Nantahala Outdoor Center The name says it all – numerous outdoor activities available through NOC – hiking, biking, alpine climbing, etc. Bike rentals also available.

 Tsali Recreation Area A mecca for mountain bikers and horseback riders.
 Suited for hikers, mountain bikers, and horseback riders, the 4-loop system offers a variety of landscapes.

-Biltmore Estate We offer discount vouchers for admission.
-Located in Asheville – about 1.5 hours from the Lodge.
+Biltmore Estate Located in Asheville – about 1.5 hours from the Lodge.
 Plan to spend the day!
-The 250 room mansion built by George Vanderbilt in 1895 is a must see and we highly recommend the Audio Tour.
+The 250 room mansion built by George Vanderbilt in 1895 is a must see and we highly recommend the Audio Tour and the Legacy of the Land Tour.
 Antler Hill Village & Winery is a casual place to explore farm life, tour the Winery (and sample their wine) and visit the Biltmore Legacy Exhibits.
 Stop by the Outdoor Adventure Center to learn how you can enjoy their 8000 acre backyard – bike rentals and trails, guided walking tours, carriage rides, segway tours, river trips, fly fishing, sporting clays and so much more!

 Canopy Tours by Wildwater Rafting – a three-hour experience gives you over 1/2 mile of air time with 3 sky bridges and 5 transfer bridges.
 More than a zip line ride, the Nantahala Gorge Canopy Tours takes you through multiple ecosystems, past hemlocks, into hardwoods, and through a deciduous forest.